psyrjane/Predictive-sharpness/README.md

 c_plot_multiple.py - Implements sharpness score contributions by area for multiple pdfs.

-minmax_finder - Finds the min and max sharpness and entropy while the other measure is fixed.
+minmax_finder.py - Finds the min and max sharpness and entropy while the other measure is fixed.
 For discrete cases, also provides the minimizing or maximizing distribution.